Screenplay for Citizen Kane: Mankiewicz as co-writer

 Screenwriter Herman J. Mankiewicz was a notorious personality in Hollywood.
 "His behavior, public and private, was a scandal," wrote John Houseman.
 "A neurotic drinker and a compulsive gambler, he was also one of the most intelligent, informed, witty, humane and charming men I have ever known."
 Orson Welles told Peter Bogdanovich that "Nobody was more miserable, more bitter, and funnier than Mank ... a perfect monument of self-destruction.
 But, you know, when the bitterness wasn't focused straight at you, he was the best company in the world."

 Welles admired Mankiewicz, and had met him in New York in 1938 at the time of the Mercury Theatre's Broadway successes.
 In September 1939 Welles visited Mankiewicz while he was hospitalized in Los Angeles after a car accident, and offered him a job writing scripts for the Mercury Theatre's show on CBS radio, The Campbell Playhouse.
 "I felt it would be useless," Welles said later, "because of Mank's general uselessness many times in the studios.
 But I thought, 'We'll see what he comes up with.'"
 Mankiewicz proved very useful, particularly working with Houseman as editor, and wrote five scripts for Campbell Playhouse shows broadcast between November 12, 1939, and March 17, 1940.
 Houseman and Welles were partners in the Mercury Theatre, but when Mercury productions moved from New York to California the partnership ended and Houseman became an employee, working primarily as supervising editor on the radio shows.
 In December 1939, after a violent quarrel with Welles over finances, Houseman resigned and returned to New York.
 To Welles, his departure was a relief.

-In late December, the executive board of RKO Pictures all but ordered studio chief George Schaefer to stop paying salaries to the Mercury Productions staff until Welles submitted an acceptable script and set a start date for filming.
+In late December, the executive board of RKO Pictures all but ordered studio chief George J. Schaefer to stop paying salaries to the Mercury Productions staff until Welles submitted an acceptable script and set a start date for filming.
 Over the next five weeks Welles spent many long evenings brainstorming plot ideas in the bedroom of the small rented house where Mankiewicz was in traction with his shattered leg.
 Mankiewicz testified in a court proceeding a few years later that the idea for the film began with a March of Time-style sequence that set out the life of a particular character whose life would then be the subject of the film.
 Welles later said the germinal idea was to create a posthumous portrait of a man through many points of view, in the recollections of those who knew him.
 "I'd been nursing an old notion," Welles told Bogdanovich, "the idea of telling the same thing several times—and showing exactly the same thing from wholly different points of view.
 Basically, the idea Rashomon used later on.
 Mank liked it, so we started searching for the man it was going to be about.
 Some big American figure—couldn’t be a politician, because you’d have to pinpoint him.
 Howard Hughes was the first idea.
 But we got pretty quickly to the press lords."